-DORNSCHILD – The bottom button of a vest is always open.
+Why is the bottom button of a vest always left undone?
+DORNSCHILD explains.

 Dress codes have become extremely relaxed, and a casual chic look has become increasingly popular especially in the last 10 years.
 Even in more conservative industries and across all management levels, people today want to look more fashionable and more free and authentic, in keeping with their personality, .
 When it comes to styling with a men’s vest from DORNSCHILD, the sky’s the limit, and plus, you always look stylish.